skip to main content

 1.2 Data Protection Representation in the European Economic Area (EEA)

-We have appointed the following data protection representation according to Art.
+We have the following data protection representation in accordance with Art.
 27 GDPR:

 VGS Datenschutzpartner GmbH